 What is your budget?

 Where are you going to buy?

-Do you plan for a capsule wardrobe?
+Are you planning for a capsule wardrobe?

 How many times a year are you planning on shopping, the occasions?